 Spring is the time a young man's fancy turns to . . . home buying!
-Actually, spring-time's home buying frenzy is not limited to gender preference, marital status nor age.
+Actually, springtime's home buying frenzy is not limited to gender preference, marital status or age.
 For example, many single women buy homes.

 Why Home Buyers Pick Springtime to Buy

 Reflecting on my own home purchases, it would appear that, with one exception, I've always bought homes in the fall.
 But I'm not your typical home buyer.
 Here are the reasons why many home buyers choose spring to house hunt:

 - Spring fever.
 Buyers are glad that winter is over.

 - More family get-togethers; there are great holidays in March and April.

 - The school year is ending.
 Buyers want to move as soon as school is out.

 - More inventory is available.
 Many sellers decide to list in spring.